 Continually look for opportunities to improve workflow efficiency and accuracy of transactions.
 Facilitate process changes as mandated.
 Ensure consistency of HR and accounting practices and adherence to Olin Business School and University policies and procedures.
 Maintain a thorough and up to date knowledge of policies and procedures, including the University’s statement of internal controls and federal, state, local and foreign national payroll rules and regulations.

-High School diploma and 2 years of experience in payroll, accounting, bookkeeping or business
+Two years of experience in payroll, accounting, bookkeeping or business.

 The hiring range for this position is $19.18 - $24.47 per hour.